All About Coin Malaga …

 In terms of property choice – choose wisely.
 Don’t go for campo living if you don’t have time to tend to your land, prune the trees or feed the numerous animals you may then accumulate.
 Alternatively, don’t live in town in an apartment if you don’t like the sound of flamenco at 1am and scooters driving past your window sounding their horns (repeatedly).

 My advice if planning on moving to Spain, and considering the Coin Malaga area:

 Always rent before you buy and research your area carefully.

 School catchment works in a similar way so if that is a requirement check out schools before you choose an area.

 There are more ‘expat style’ clubs, groups and activities for kids on the coast than inland purely because of the numbers.
 So if that’s what you are looking for again head to main towns like Marbella or Fuengirola or join the council-run clubs.

 Always check out your local town council facilities for kids, adult groups and Spanish lessons.
 They are often cheaper and will integrate you more quickly.

 Don’t come to Spain purely because of the weather.
 You have to enjoy the more frustrating aspects of Spanish life or you will end up having a heart attack.*

 *(Please note that this was Karen’s experience when she first moved over to Spain and attempted to do all the paperwork herself, without any knowledge of Spanish nor the bureaucratic procedures.
 As you know, I do not have the same issue myself, and nor will you, with my assistance 😉 ) Lisa

-If you would like further information about moving to the Coín area of Malaga, just Contact Us.
+If you would like further information about moving to the Coín area of Malaga, simply use the form below to Contact Us.